5 Frequently Asked Questions About Teledermoscopy Answered

 by The DermEngine Team on Dec 3, 2018

-1. What’s the main benefit of teledermoscopy?
+1. What is the main benefit of teledermoscopy?

 Dermatologists can connect with their patients through cloud-based dermatology EMR software.